Sport Integrity

 In most Australian states and territories, the manipulation of sporting competitions can result in a criminal conviction and up to ten years in jail.
 Participants of a sport involved in manipulating competitions will also likely face a long ban from sport.
 More information can be found on the Sport Integrity Australia website.

-For more information, check out the Competition Manipulation & Sports Wagering Fact Sheet.
+For more information, check out the Competition Manipulation & Sport Gambling Fact Sheet.

-Click here for information to help 13-17 year old’s understand Competition Manipulation and Sports Wagering Policy.
+Click here for information to help 13-17 year old’s understand Competition Manipulation and Sport Gambling Policy.

-Click here to view our Competition Manipulation & Sports Wagering Policy.
+Click here to view our Competition Manipulation & Sport Gambling Policy.

 Some people try to dishonestly change the result of a sporting competition, or certain parts of it, for the wrong reasons.
 Sport should be an honest contest, which follows rules to determine a fair outcome – win, loss or tie.
 Following are resources developed to highlight issues about competition manipulation and sport wagering.